intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/tensorflow_quantization_quickstart.md

 ## BigDL-Nano TensorFLow Quantization Quickstart
-**In this guide we will demonstrates how to apply Post-training quantization on a keras model with BigDL-Nano in 4 simple steps.**
+**In this guide we will demonstrates how to apply post-training quantization on a keras model with BigDL-Nano in 4 simple steps.**

 ### **Step 0: Prepare Environment**